 Martin Knapp is Professor of Social Policy and Director of the Personal Social Services Research Unit at the London School of Economics and Political Science (LSE).
 He is also Director of the School for Social Care Research, a position he has held since the School was established by the National Institute for Health Research (NIHR) in 2008.
 His research interests stretch beyond the life-course – from pre-birth to post-death – and are mainly in the areas of social care, mental health and autism.
 Much of his work uses economic arguments and evidence to inform policy discussion and influence practice development.
 Within PECUNIA, Martin chairs the Scientific Advisory Board, in which role he hopes to draw on his experience in the mental health economics field, including links from research into policy and practice debate.

-Jennifer Beecham is Professor of Health and Social Care Economics and Deputy Director at the PSSRU University of Kent, and also Professorial Research Fellow at the PSSRU London School of Economics and Political Science.
-Professor Beecham leads the Unit Costs programme, which generates the annual Unit Costs of Health and Social Care volumes, and the Services for Children and Young People research programme.
-Her research includes evaluations of services for children and adults with needs related to age, mental health problems, intellectual disabilities and a range of other conditions that cross ‘traditional' boundaries between psychiatric, education, criminal justice, health care and social care services.
+Jennifer Beecham was Professor of Health and Social Care Economics and Deputy Director at the PSSRU University of Kent, and also Professorial Research Fellow at the PSSRU London School of Economics and Political Science.
+Professor Beecham has led the Unit Costs programme, which generates the annual Unit Costs of Health and Social Care volumes, and the Services for Children and Young People research programme.
+Her research included evaluations of services for children and adults with needs related to age, mental health problems, intellectual disabilities and a range of other conditions that cross ‘traditional' boundaries between psychiatric, education, criminal justice, health care and social care services.
 With a colleague, she developed the Client Service Receipt Inventory to support economic evaluation (www.pssru.ac.uk/csri/client-service-receipt-inventory/).

 Professor and Chair of the Psychiatry Department (178 beds) of Faculty of Medicine, University of Szeged (Szeged, Hungary).
 He is the elected president of the Hungarian Alzheimer’s Association.
 His main interest includes biological psychiatry, psychopharmacology, gerontopsychiatry with special focus on Alzheimer’s and related neurocognitive disorders.
 He published 8 book chapters, and 175 peer-reviewed papers, IF >300, >1700 citation, Hirsch Index: 25.
 He has one research-related patent: Speech Gap Test (S-GAP) 2017, a language-based screening tool for mild neurocognitive impairment.
 Currently he is working on the development of a database system, a schizophrenia registry for clinical and research purposes.
 As a Scientific Advisory Board Member in the PECUNIA project he can help to the different research teams to design and define the scientific targets to find the proper outcome measures and to evaluate the clinical relevance of their results.
 János can also help with his expertise to write and summarize the result of the scientific research and to integrate the theoretical data to clinical settings.